AlliedPayment/docs/Workflow/Development.md

 CI will remain on the FB until the release is complete.
 Once the FB has been approved by QA it's merged into master, and deployed into production for smoke testing.
-After the release is complete CI will be reconfigured to build the new CSB into the QA environment.
+After the release is complete CI will be reconfigured to build the new CSB into the QA environment, and QA can begin testing the CSB for the next release.

 ### Admin